-With the new year upon us, you’re most likely setting some resolutions both personally and professionally.
-If you’re looking for a way to improve your work life in the coming year, here’s a suggestion: dial in your site documentation.
+If you’re looking for a simple way to improve your work life, here’s a suggestion: dial in your site documentation.
 Documentation delivers countless benefits that can make every aspect of your projects — from the initial bid to the ribbon-cutting — easier, all while helping you deliver a wow-worthy product to your customers.

-Why are we so convinced improving site documentation should be on your list of workplace resolutions for 2020?
+Why are we so convinced improving site documentation should be on your list of workplace resolutions?
 Here are six significant ways documentation can support your business’s success.

 Having to do work over again costs your projects time and money.
 With documentation, you can significantly reduce the amount of rework.
 As Austin DiAntonio, a Project Engineer at Corna Kokosing, shared:

 “We [used StructionSite] to help solve issues/conflicts in the field.
 For instance, after we finished the project, we had to add a drain line for a piece of medical equipment in a lab area.
 We needed to see exactly where the drain line behind a piece of casework was, so we just simply looked at the 360 photo taken of the area after the plumbing rough-in was completed and could pinpoint the exact location of the drain pipe.”

 Your documentation gives you the information you need to confirm what’s already been done so you can move your project forward without needing to take any steps back.

 From subs to owners, every construction project has a variety of stakeholders involved, all with different priorities.
 And when those differences are exacerbated by geographical distance, as was the case on a recent Korsmo Construction project, aligning schedules and expectations can be challenging.
 As Evan Haines, Project Engineer, explains, “Subcontractors should join StructionSite so they always know the current status of construction.”
 Comprehensive documentation gives everyone involved a clear view of the progress to date.